Features Syntax AI Agents MCP Connectors Python FFI Toolchain View on GitHub

 VS Code Extension & LSP

-Syntax highlighting, diagnostics, go-to-definition, hover docs, and document symbols.
+Syntax highlighting, diagnostics, go-to-definition, hover docs, document symbols, rename refactoring, and find-references across files.

 Package Manager